Courses Available Online, Virtually and Classroom

 In simple terms, an audit is a detailed examination of how effectively health and safety is being managed within an organisation.

-The HSE definition is: “The structured process of collecting independent information on the efficiency, effectiveness and reliability of the total health and safety management system and drawing up plans for corrective action.”
+The Health and Safety Executive (HSE) definition is: “The structured process of collecting independent information on the efficiency, effectiveness and reliability of the total health and safety management system and drawing up plans for corrective action.”

 The process of auditing relies on 3 types of evidence being analysed: